New South Wales Projects

 The Garema project covers a 20km long undercover extension of the Parkes Fault Zone, recognised as a major controlling structure for orogenic gold mineralisation associated with the Middle Devonian Tabberabberan Orogeny in NSW, and is associated with significant gold mineralisation along its ~150km exposed length, from Alkane’s (ASX:ALK) >2 Moz Au Tomingley gold project to the north to the extensive historical underground workings at Wheogo Mountain, approximately 30km WNW of Grenfell, for which production is unknown.

-SER will compile and reinterpret the existing available data (in particular the aeromagnetics) across the area to define exploration targets for further detailed work.
-Follow up work will include detailed ground or drone geophysics, soil geochemistry and aircore drilling to map basement geology and identify geochemically anomalous areas.
-SER believes that Ultrafine+TM next gen soil geochemistry will be an effective tool to identify orogenic gold mineralisation and will utilise this technique.
+SER has compiled and reinterpreted the existing available data (in particular the aeromagnetics) across the area and defined exploration targets for further detailed work.
+Landholder negotiations are currently underway in preparation for a soil geochemical survey later in 2024 using the Ultrafine+TM next gen soil techniques which has proven to be an effective tool to identify orogenic gold mineralisation.
 Priority targets will then be followed up through RC drilling.

 Be Part of the Vision and Contribute Today